anapanifica/methods-for-handling-of-text-data/README.md

 ## Lab 2

-The data for this lab is an alphabet book of Gawarbati, an underdescribed Indo-Aryan language.
+The data for this lab is the alphabet book of Gawarbati, an underdescribed Indo-Aryan language.
 It is a searchable pdf file which contains letters, words and several sentences in Gawarbati (written in the Urdu-based script) and some information about the publisher in English.

 First, I converted the pdf file to txt on the university server.
 ```